Skip to content

 = 12T

-The timing diagram of the instruction PUSH Rp is shown in the figure below.
+The timing diagram of the instruction PUSH Rp is shown in Figure 3.

 Timing diagram for instruction PUSH Rp PSW